RaymondDubovik/IP/README.txt

 - To add the categorizer to the summarization server, it needs to be exported as .jar archive
 - .jar archive is generated as an Intellij artifact.
 Should be possible to add jar plugin to maven and export .jar archive or just do it from the terminal
 - Categorizer FAQ:
 	* Guess the category (best match only): 													-g "text"
-	* Categorize text (return ordered list of all categories): 		-c "text"
+	* Categorize text (return ordered list of all categories with values of relevance): 		-c "text"
 	* Train categorizer with new data:			 												-t [ngram size]
 	* Evaluate categorizer on test dataset: 													-e

 2) Server
 - .war archive generated as an artifact.
 Dependencies are managed with maven.
 So it should be possible to add war plugin to maven and export .war archive.